Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Introduction

+In contrast to the optical spin and valley Hall effects in polaritonics~\cite{PhysRevLett.95.136601,leyder2007observation,PhysRevB.96.165432}, our predicted optical valley Hall effect, caused by the spatial separation of carriers belonging to different valleys by linearly polarized light, does not need a microcavity.
 A better-known alternative route to optovalleytronics utilizes circularly polarized light in quasi-2D Dirac materials with non-zero effective mass.
-Unlike in pristine gapless 2D Dirac materials, the selection rules for interband transitions for circularly polarized light in gapped graphene-like systems are strongly valley dependent.
+Unlike in gapless 2D Dirac materials, the selection rules for interband transitions for circularly polarized light in gapped graphene-like systems are strongly valley dependent.
 Namely, circularly polarized radiation of a specific handedness, with an energy matching the band gap, will excite electrons in one valley only.
 These optical transition selection rules are independent of the physical nature of the gap.
-The gap can be opened, e.g., by placing graphene on a matching substrate with two chemically different atoms underneath the two neighbouring carbon atoms~\cite{Giovannetti2007,Zhou2007} or chemically-functionalized graphene~\cite{Craciun2013}.
+The gap can be opened, e.g., by placing graphene on a matching substrate with two chemically different atoms underneath the two neighbouring carbon atoms~\cite{Giovannetti2007,Zhou2007} or chemically functionalized graphene~\cite{Craciun2013}.
+The valley-dependent selection rules for circularly polarized light can be utilized for the detection of the optical valley Hall effect.
 In single layers of transition metal dichalcogenides~\cite{Manzeli2017} the gap is believed to be of a mixed nature, involving significantly differing on-site energies accompanied by spin-valley locking due to strong spin-orbit coupling.
-The valley-dependent selection rules for circularized polarized light can be utilized for the detection of the optical valley Hall effect.
+Thus, in these materials the optical valley Hall effect is automatically accompanied by the optical spin Hall effect.